contributte/apitte-skeleton/README.md

     composer create-project planette/forest-project
     ```

-2) Or if you don't prefer docker-compose you need to setup Postgres >= 10 database.
+2) After that, you have to setup Postgres >= 10 database.
 You can start it manually or use docker image `postgres:10`.

     ```
     docker run -it -p 5432:5432 -e POSTGRES_PASSWORD=forest -e POSTGRES_USER=forest postgres:10